-- A green highlighter pen will be used to identify good features of the text ('green for good'); - An orange highlighter pen will be used to identify areas for improvement within the text ('orange for improve); - Teachers may decide, for speed and clarity, to use 'Wow' and 'Now' comments in some marking.
-Wow comments will be highlighted green to indicate a good feature of the work e.g. 'Wow: excellent connectives!'.
-'Now' comments will indicate the orange features for improvement and to identify next steps e.g. 'Now: make sure capital letters are used accurately at the start of each sentence.' - Teachers may decide a piece of work requires a more detailed comments at the bottom of the page to either acknowledge good features or areas for improvement.
+- A green highlighter pen will be used to identify good features of the text ('green for good'); - An orange highlighter pen will be used to identify areas for improvement within the text ('orange for improve); - For speed and clarity, teachers in EYFS will use 'Wow' and 'Now' comments in some marking.
+Wow comments will be highlighted green to indicate a good feature of the learning e.g. 'Wow: excellent letter formation!'.
+'Now' comments will indicate the orange features for improvement and to identify next steps e.g. 'Now: make sure letters are on the line.'
+Year groups beyond EYFS will just use the green highlighter to indicate wow aspects of learning or orange for improvements as we expect that children understand the meaning of the colour references. - Teachers may decide a piece of work requires a more detailed comment at the bottom of the page to either acknowledge good features or areas for improvement.
 This will relate to those features which need to be developed or celebrated and will be highlighted in orange or green.
-Orange comments will form the basis of a specific feature (or features) that need to be a key area of focus (a 'next step') for the pupil in their subsequent learning; - Teachers may pose an open question relating to or extending upon the learning the use of open questions in this feedback is a key element in the development of their reflective thinking and requires a marking response from the child; - Teachers will model this process on pieces of work shared with the whole class; - Classes will work towards using this technique for peer assessment; - Opportunities will be provided within class time for pupils to respond to this feedback (usually a maximum of 10 minutes at the start of a lesson); - Pupils will be expected to respond to the marking including a written response to comments made by the teacher this 'learning dialogue' is crucial to the success of this approach as it encourages reflection, engenders a real value and purpose to the marking, and cements a commitment between pupil and teacher to the ongoing aim of continuous improvement; - Feedback will be given promptly after the completion of work; - All written comments will be recorded neatly and clearly; - Comments will be objective led and the pupil will always be clear about what the teacher wants to see as an outcome and what they are looking for in a piece of work; - The comments will be positive and constructive they will highlight successes and say how well the pupil has done in achieving the learning objective; - Feedback will suggest where improvements can be made and how; giving advice and information that will support them in moving forward with their learning; - Where appropriate, time will be given for pupils to make improvements to the piece of work; - When it is not possible the teacher will check in subsequent pieces of work if improvements have been applied; - Teachers will provide acknowledgement and praise where recommendations for improvement have been actioned. - Spelling errors will be highlighted in yellow.
-Teachers will highlight an appropriate number of errors depending on the age and ability of the child normally a maximum of 3. - Other codes include 'S' for supported work, 'P' for practice needed, 'G' for work guided by an adult, 'I' for independent work, 'TT' for teacher talk and 'A' for learning objective achieved.
+Orange comments will form the basis of a specific feature (or features) that need to be a key area of focus (a 'next step') for the pupil in their subsequent learning; - Teachers may pose an open question relating to or extending upon the learning the use of open questions in feedback can be a very useful tool in the development of children's reflective thinking. - Classes will work towards using these techniques for peer assessment; - Feedback will be given promptly after the completion of work; - All written comments will be recorded neatly and clearly; - Comments will be objective led and the pupil will always be clear about what the teacher wants to see as an outcome and what they are looking for in a piece of work; - The comments will be positive and constructive they will highlight successes and say how well the pupil has done in achieving the learning objective; - Feedback will suggest where improvements can be made and how; giving advice and information that will support them in moving forward with their learning; - Where appropriate, time will be given for pupils to make improvements to the piece of work; - When it is not possible the teacher will check in subsequent pieces of work if improvements have been applied; - Teachers will provide acknowledgement and praise where recommendations for improvement have been actioned. - Spelling errors will be highlighted in yellow.
+Teachers will highlight an appropriate number of errors depending on the age and ability of the child normally a maximum of 3.
+They will also highlight the specific aspect of the incorrect word that needs to be addressed not the entire word. - Other codes include 'S' for supported work, 'P' for practice needed, 'I' for independent work, 'TT' for teacher talk.
+For maths learning, teachers will also code learning as WT (working toward the standard), WA (working at the standard) or GD (working at greater depth standard).